ghandhikus/MonoGame-XNA-Basic-Input-Detection/README.md

 =========================

 ##What is it for and what does it do?
-It detects Keyboard/GamePad states and launches coresponding events, like *Up/Down* && *Click/Hold* that are from *InputListener* class which you can see implementation of down below.
+It detects Keyboard/GamePad states and launches coresponding events, like *Up/Down* && *Tick* && *Click/Hold* that are from *InputListener* class which you can see implementation of down below.

 It is for *Keyboard/GamePad* only.